aaditagrawal/sindhi-menu/README.md

-## Food Court Menus
+## Sindhi Menu

-Fast, friendly viewer for weekly mess/food-court menus with time-aware highlighting in Indian Standard Time (IST).
-The app now integrates with the Food Court API to automatically fetch and display the latest menu data.
+Fast, friendly viewer for Sindhi Mess weekly menu with time-aware highlighting in Indian Standard Time (IST).
+The app reads from a static JSON file bundled with the app.

 ## Contributions, Please

-The app now uses an external API for data, so contributions focus on code improvements, UI enhancements, and feature development.
-Data is managed through the Food Court API at https://tikm.coolstuff.work/docs/reference.
+The app uses a static JSON file for data.
+Contributions focus on code improvements, UI enhancements, and refining the JSON data in public/sindhi-menu.json.

 ### Highlights
 - Time-aware: detects current/upcoming meal using device time converted to IST and auto-focuses it
-- Minimal “playing card” UI with tasteful icons for Breakfast/Lunch/Snacks/Dinner
+- Minimal “playing card” UI with tasteful icons for Lunch/Dinner
 - Horizontal carousel: highlights the primary meal, dims the rest, auto-scrolls to the current one
-- Inline navigation: click Year / Week / Day in-place to switch context
+- Inline navigation: choose Day; fixed weekly pattern
 - Fully responsive for mobile, tablets, and laptops

 ### Tech